Board Oversight & Management Accountability for Digital Operational Resilience

 Establishment of continuous governance monitoring and improvement

 "Effective DORA governance is more than compliance – it is a strategic enabler for digital transformation.
-Our experience shows that organizations with robust ICT governance structures not only meet regulatory requirements but also sustainably strengthen their operational resilience and competitiveness."
+Our experience shows that organizations with solid ICT governance structures not only meet regulatory requirements but also sustainably strengthen their operational resilience and competitiveness."

 Sarah Richter